nielsrowinbik/lottie-to-svg/README.md

 # Lottie to SVG

-Web application to convert existing Lottie JSON data files to a static SVG.
+Web application built using [Svelte](https://github.com/sveltejs/svelte) to convert existing Lottie JSON data files to a static SVG.
 Created for personal use.

 ## Development